All events are open to the public and free unless tickets or registration noted.

 Hands-On History Day | July 19 - 10:00 a.m. - 2:00 p.m.

 Step back in time with this exciting program in colonial Virginia history.
-Make a brick by hand, write with a quill pen, dig for artifacts, make a grave rubbing, play colonial games, dress in 18th-century clothing, create a silhouette portrait, build a brick wall and more.
+Make a brick by hand, write with a quill pen, make a grave rubbing, play colonial games, create a silhouette portrait, build a brick wall and more.
 Enjoy a pizza party for lunch and take home a souvenir bookmark, Museum Activity Book, and knapsack.
 Ages 6-12.
 Pre-registration required: dbyram@christchurch1735.org

 The Holly & the Ivy | December 2 - 3:30 p.m.